-Today it is hard to find a recent college graduate who has not taken additional coursework outside of their college.
-With the increase in the demand for more technology savvy employees, students have flocked to alternative forms of learning online and offline.
-These options range from coding boot camps to websites like Lynda.com.
-However, the world of online and offline learning is shifting greatly.
-A new round of startups have been tackling this increased demand for alternative education platforms.
+Today it is hard to find a recent college graduate who has not taken additional coursework outside of their college workload.
+With the increase in the demand for more tech-savvy employees, students have flocked to alternative forms of learning online and offline.
+These alternative forms of learning range from coding boot camps to websites like Lynda.com.
+Meanwhile, the world of online and offline learning is experiencing a large shift.
+New startups have been tackling the increased demand for alternative education platforms.

-Online education and school clubs that are online are the beginning of alternative education in the Web 2.0 age.
-Coding boot camps are the fastest growing education programs in the United States.
-The boot camp market will grow by 2.4 times, to an estimated 16,056 graduates in 2015, up from 6,740 in 2014.
+Online education and school tech-clubs are the beginning of alternative education in the Web 2.0 age.
+Coding boot camps collectively make up one of the fastest growing education programs in the United States.
+The coding boot camp market will grow by 2.4 times, to an estimated 16,056 graduates in 2015, up from 6,740 in 2014.
 For comparison, estimates suggest that there were 48,700 undergraduate computer science graduates from accredited US universities in 2014.

-Below is a comprehensive list of the top 20 coding boot camps and the top 8 online coding schools.
+Below is a comprehensive list of the top 20 coding boot camps and the top eight online coding schools.
 These schools are ranked by cost, locations, alumni base, features of the schools and diversity of course offerings.
-The top 5 schools include General Assembly, App Academy, New York Code + Design Academy, Fullstack Academy and Startup Institute.
+The top five schools include General Assembly, App Academy, New York Code + Design Academy, Fullstack Academy and the Startup Institute.

-General Assembly was founded in 2011 and it provides a diverse selection of courses from web development to business foundations.
-App Academy was founded in 2012 and it offers an intensive, full-time, project-based web development class that has a job placement guarantee.
-New York Code + Design Academy was founded in 2012, it offers full-time and part-time workshops in web and mobile app development and UI/UX design.
-Fullstack Academy is a graduate of Y Combinator, they offer a program that will take from amateur to professional web developer in 13 weeks.
-Startup Institute was founded in 2012, they offer a diverse range of courseware from web design to technical marketing.
+General Assembly, founded in 2011, provides a diverse selection of courses from web development to business foundations.
+App Academy, founded in 2012, offers an intensive, full-time, project-based web development class that has a job placement guarantee.
+New York Code + Design Academy, founded in 2012, offers full-time and part-time workshops in web and mobile app development and UI/UX design.
+Fullstack Academy, a graduate of Y Combinator, offers a program that will take a student from amateur to professional web developer in just 13 weeks.
+Startup Institute, founded in 2012, offers a diverse range of courseware from web design to technical marketing.

-The Top 20 Coding Boot Camps (in person):
+The Top 20 Coding Boot Camps (in person classes):

 - General Assembly